 Dr. Nangrani’s holistic approach treats the whole individual.
 Hormone and blood tests can indicate the state of your inner health.
 If you want to look refreshed on the outside, come to Vedas, an Aladdin’s cave of fabulous services, from weight loss programs to hormone imbalance treatments.

 You, our client, are our top priority here at Vedas.
-Located in The Woodlands, Texas, our North Houston office is conveniently located only 10 minutes from I-45 (Houston’s North Freeway) and a step off The Woodlands Parkway.
-Please call (281) 298-5476 to book your free consultation.
+Located in The Woodlands, Texas, our North Houston office is conveniently located only minutes from I-45 (Houston’s North Freeway).
+Please call (281) 298-5476 to book your free consultation about gut health.
 Come get acquainted with Dr. Nangrani, our board-certified Medical Director.
 She has practiced for over 15 years.

 - source mayo clinic radio and healthline.com